Crozier Fire in El Dorado County prompts evacuation orders

 Evacuations have been ordered for the Mosquito/Swansboro Community.
 According to the El Dorado County Sheriff's Office, evacuation orders have extended to the east along Highway 193 and to the north along Wentworth Springs Road.

-Evacuation warnings are also being issued to residents within a large perimeter around the fire.
+Evacuation warnings are also being issued to residents within a large perimeter around the fire, including Volcanoville.
 Residents should check the county or Cal Fire's evacuation zone map for more details.